shadow-lad/Messaging-Using-Sockets/FORMAT.md

 ## Messages

-This is the basic message conversation format.
-It is to be assummed that every message is sent when you have an active connection to the server.
-The message layout of all messages are similar with some minor important changes.
+- This is the basic message conversation format.
+- It is to be assummed that every message is sent when you have an active connection to the server.
+- The message layout of all messages are similar with some minor but important changes.

-### Global Message
+### Global Message (This feature will be deprecated in the future.)

-Used to communicate with all the users in the server, these messages are to be sent when the user wants to send the message to everyone.
-(This feature will be deprecated in the future.)
+- Used to communicate with all the users in the server, these messages are to be sent when the user wants to send the message to everyone.

 #### Sending Message